Mom hits 4-month-old daughter with car in Liberty County

-PLUM GROVE, Texas (KTRK) -- A 4-month-old child sustained severe head injuries when her mother hit the tot with her car in Liberty County on Friday evening.
+PLUM GROVE, Texas (KTRK) -- A 4-month-old child sustained severe head injuries when her mother hit the child with her car in Liberty County on Friday evening, authorities said.

-According to the county's sheriff's office, the incident happened around 6 p.m. along Road 3548 in the town of Plum Grove.
+It happened around 6 p.m. along County Road 3548 in Plum Grove.

-Deputies said the child was in a swing in a front yard when the mom was in her car.
+The child was in a swing in a front yard when the mom was in her car, according to the Liberty County Sheriff's Office.
 Witness told deputies the car was in drive and the mom accidentally drove forward, hitting her daughter.

-Deputies added the mom called 911 and, despite a language barrier, told dispatchers she was heading to a Houston hospital in her vehicle.
+The mother drove to a nearby store while on the phone with emergency dispatchers, authorities said.
+That's where a store employee said he heard the mother screaming and rushed to stabilize the child.

-An ambulance was dispatched, and EMS workers met the mom and child at a parking lot in Montgomery County.
+"I took the baby out of the car seat and elevated her head to make sure she was breathing," the employee said.

-The child was then transported to a hospital in Houston for treatment.
+EMS workers met the mom and child at the store and transported her to Memorial Hermann Hospital in Houston.

 The child's condition is not immediately known.